vineeshvs/lifeHacks/vim.md

 Indenting a block of codes in Vim
 		V j j >
     Ref: [http://stackoverflow.com/questions/235839/indent-multiple-lines-quickly-in-vi]

+Indenting a block of code visually
+  Select the block
+    V
+  Intent one shiftwidth (as mentioned in .vimrc)
+    >
+  Repeat the command to intent by one more shiftwidth (and repeat it if you want more)
+    .

 * Paste as it is in vim
 	* Do :set paste